KazAttarwala/Udacity-Capstone-Project/README.md

 ```

 ## Testing
-To run the tests, run the following commands from the root directory
+To run the tests, run the following commands from the root directory (make sure you are in your virtual environment)
 ```
+source setup.sh
 dropdb casting-agency-test
 createdb casting-agency-test
 psql casting-agency-test < casting-agency.psql